Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzRmStorageContainerImmutabilityPolicy.md

 # Remove-AzRmStorageContainerImmutabilityPolicy

 ## SYNOPSIS
-Removes ImmutabilityPolicy of a Storage blob containers
+Removes ImmutabilityPolicy of a Storage blob container with an unlocked policy

 ## SYNTAX